-From autumn 2004 until early 2008 Pol completed his PhD studies at the WestCHEM Research School in Glasgow, under the supervision of Prof. Peter Cormack and the late Prof. David C. Sherrington FRS, in collaboration with Prof. Sijbren Otto and Prof. Jeremy K. M. Sanders FRS at the University of Cambridge.
+From autumn 2004 until early 2008 Pol completed his PhD studies at the University of Strathclyde and WestCHEM Research School in Glasgow, under the supervision of Prof. Peter Cormack and the late Prof. David C. Sherrington FRS, in collaboration with Prof. Sijbren Otto and Prof. Jeremy K. M. Sanders FRS at the University of Cambridge.

 In 2008 Pol took up a Postdoctoral Research Assistant position at the Eindhoven University of Technology with Dr. Anja Palmans and Prof. E. W. “Bert” Meijer, being awarded a Marie-Curie Fellowship in the Laboratory for Macromolecular and Organic Chemistry and the Institute for Complex Molecular Systems.

 From 2011 to 2014 Pol was as Group Leader (Habilitand), in the Organic Chemistry Institute at the University of Münster and the Center for Nanotechnology under the mentorship of Prof. Bart Jan Ravoo, and supported by a Liebig Fellowship from the ‘Fonds der Chemischen Industrie’ (FCI).
 In December 2015 Pol completed the Habilitation and received the venia legendi in Organic Chemistry.

 In January 2015 Pol was appointed as Professor (W2) for Macromolecular Chemistry in the Institute of Organic Chemistry at the University of Mainz.